MarkHoeber/tools-tech-syllabus/source/projects.rst

   requirement for technical writers, and doing a substantial project that you can share and continue to enhance will help you in a job search.

+..
 Partners
 	**********

 	While you will complete your own project, you will have a partner.
 The partner's role is to provide feedback and help.
 You are free to share your work in progress with others in the class, but you must have at least one designated partner.

 	In addition, being a partner to another student will help you see project development from a different angle.
 You might think of things when looking at your partner's project that you would not see in your own work.

 	Finally, having a partner, or "peer editor" is something you'll have to do as a professional technical writer.

 	Ideally, your partner will be using the same tools in his or her project, though this isn't a requirement.

 Proposals
 ***********************

-Please add your proposal to :xref:`GitHub Proposals` by **March 24**.
+Please share your proposal in Slack by **March 24**.

 I will comment on proposals as needed.
 I encourage you to view others' proposals and share constructive ideas.